apohor/resume/README.md

 #### Key Deliverables:
 * New CI/CD Pipelines design;
 * Transform to Infrastructure as a Code (IaaC) model;
-* Infrastructure assasement and improvements recommendations;
+* Infrastructure assessment and improvements recommendations;
 * Service Mesh improvements.

 #### Tools and technologies: